Commerce Exam > Commerce Notes > Economics Class 12 > Chapter Notes - Comparative Development Experiences of India and its Neighbours

 • Relatively slow pace of GDP growth, compared with China.

-• Poor perfomance in HDI ranking.
+• Poor performance in HDI ranking.

-• Dismal Fiscal management.
+• Dismal Fiscal Management.

 • Political survival of a dominating issue rather than good governance.